vctruong100/fablixmovie/README.md

 - Refined MovieListQuery to improve query structure and clarity.
 - Implemented initial full-text search
 - Developed edth.sh to install the edth toolkit for Levenshtein distance-based fuzzy search
-- Integrated fuzzy search in the backend
+- Integrated fuzzy search in the backend and autocomplete
+- Helped resolve issues from deploying the load balancer on AWS

 ## Instruction of Deployment